 In the United States, copyright laws take effect as soon as the artist creates the artwork.
-Suppose you’re a fan art illustrator who creates movie posters with original copyright characters.
+Suppose you’re a fan art illustrator who creates movie posters with original copyrighted characters.
 In that case, you should contact the original artist to avoid copyright infringement.

 Art can fall under trademark and copyright.

 Congress enacted copyright laws in the United States to encourage art and creation by rewarding the artist with exclusive rights.
-For more information on US copyright law then you will need to check out this government website.
+For more information on US copyright law then, you will need to check out this government website.

 The law grants artists the right to make and sell copies of their artwork.
 Copyright protections apply for a set amount of time, usually 70 years after the artist’s death.
-Buying or requesting permission copyright rights from the artist isn’t all that complicated.
+Buying or requesting permission for copyright rights from the artist isn’t all that complicated.

 Copyright law pertains to all forms of creation.
 We are talking about visual art, books, music, movies, characters, video games, etc., to name a few.
 Copyright infringement ain’t no joke, and there have been many cases in the past century that cost the culprits plenty of time and money.

 DISCLOSURE: Before proceeding, I need to disclose that I am not an attorney, and the following should not be misconstrued as legal advice.
 If you have questions regarding the law and copyright, then you will need to hire an attorney.

 Also, if you need further clarification on what you can and can’t print, you will want to read this.
 Is It Illegal To Print Movie Posters?
 (Don’t Get Caught Doing This)

 Identify Copyright Owner for Original Work